On this page:

 Most patients participating in CAR T-cell trials have only been followed for a relatively short time; however, data providing information about early responses to therapy is fast emerging.
 Researchers will be able to predict the duration of these responses after trial participants have been followed over the long term.
 It is important for more pediatric and adult patients to be enrolled in clinical trials.
 Larger study samples, evaluated over more extended periods, will help researchers further understand the impact of this type of therapy, ways to reduce its toxicity and improve the management of adverse side effects.

-Many CAR-T cell therapies are being studied in clinical trials.
+Many CAR-T cell therapies are being studied in clinical trials for indications or cancers other than the FDA approved indications.
 Talk with your doctor about whether participation in a CAR T-cell therapy clinical trial is an option for you.
 Obtaining another opinion from a hematologist-oncologist (a blood cancer specialist), may be helpful in finding additional clinical-trial information as well.
 When you and your doctor discuss CAR T-cell therapy as a potential treatment option for you, it may be helpful to have

 - A list of questions to ask concerning risks versus benefits of such a trial (click here for lists of suggested questions).